dadrasarmin/rnaseq_quantification_kallisto_pipeline/README.md

 > Transcriptome fasta files for model organisms can be downloaded from the Ensembl database.
 We recommend using cDNA fasta, specifically the *.cdna.all.fa.gz files. kallisto can build indices directly from gzipped files.

 **Note**: It is field dependent.
 For some organisms, Ensembl database is not up to date or the most comprehensive one.
 You can also check NCBI, Phytozome, or organism specific websites.

 **Note 2**: It is better to always use cDNA file.
 Sometimes it is not available.
 Then, you can go for CDS.
 However, you may lose some information there.
 [What is the difference?](https://biology.stackexchange.com/questions/11377/difference-between-cds-and-cdna)

 ## 3. Strandness

 If you know the strandness status of your raw reads, you can skip this part.
 If you are not sure, or you want to perform a double check, we can take one sample from each batch of sequenced reads and check their strandness.
 Most of the times, samples are sequenced in one go (one batch) but it can be possible that the sample set that you are working with are from different groups, machines, or sets and they are sequenced with different settings.
 If there are more than one batch in your pool, please pick one sample per batch.

 1. Create a folder called `strandness` and copy your representative (randomly pick one sample per batch) reads to this folder via `cp`.
-If you have paired-end reads, copy both files.
+If you have paired-end reads, copy both forward and reverse files.
 2. If your samples are paired-end make a copy from `Snakefile_PE` and call it `Snakefile`.
 If your samples are single-end make a copy from `Snakefile_SE` and call it `Snakefile`.
 3. Edit the `Snakefile`.
-You should update everything that is above the line with lots of hastags.
+You should update everything that is above the line with lots of hashtags.
 These include:
 - `transcriptome`: The path to your transcriptome file (cDNA or CDS)
 - `path_to_reads`: Path to the folder you made
 - `reads`: the pattern of your files.
 For example, if you have single-end reads it can be {sample}.fq.gz.
-If you have paired-end reads, then it should only refer to the forward (1) read.
+If you have paired-end reads, then it should only refer to the forward (sample_name_1.fq.gz) read.
 The program will take care of the reverse one.
 For example, {sample}_1.fq.gz.
 I highly recommend to rename your files to have this pattern and ending.
 Otherwise, you have to adjust the code on multiple lines and if you miss one the program does not work.
-If you have both
-- `output_dir`: this will be the place to save the results.
-I suggest to copy the same folder as strandness and add `/results` but you can give it any name or path you want.
+- `output_dir`: This will be the place to save the results.
+I suggest to copy the same folder as strandness path and add `/results` but you can give it any name or path you want.
 4. Then,
 (a) if you have a server with slurm use this command to start the program:
 ```